inko-lang/inko/docs/source/getting-started/memory-management.md

 To ensure correctness, Inko maintains a reference count at runtime.
 This count tracks the amount of `ref` and `mut` references that exist for an owned value.
-If the owned value is dropped but references to it still exist, a panic is produced and the program is aborted; protecting you against use-after-free errors.
+If the owned value is dropped but references to it still exist, a panic is produced and the program is aborted, protecting you against use-after-free errors.

 The compiler tries to optimise code such that the amount of reference count